Drop your Decoder: Pre-training with Bag-of-Word Prediction for Dense Passage Retrieval: Related Works

 \section{Related Works}

 \paragraph{\textbf{Passage Retrieval.}} Passage retrieval aims to find relevant information from large passage collections based on a given search query.
-Traditional techniques for ad-hoc retrieval, like TF-IDF and BM25 \cite{robertson2009probabilistic}, perform relevant searches based on lexicon terms and inverted document frequencies.
+Traditional techniques for ad-hoc retrieval, such as TF-IDF and BM25 \cite{robertson2009probabilistic}, perform relevant searches based on lexicon terms and inverted document frequencies.
 Such methods have efficient retrieval abilities, but they suffer from vocabulary mismatch problems \cite{karpukhin2020dpr}.
 Although there are continuous techniques like query expansions \cite{Rodrigo2019doc2query, wang2023Query2doc, jagerman2023QueryExpension} and query rewrite \cite{Sreenivas2011query_rewrite} to alleviate such mismatch issues, additional preprocess of queries or passage collections make the retrieval pipelines much more complicated and hard to maintain.

 Dense retrieval \cite{karpukhin2020dpr, qu-etal-2021-rocketqa} has become popular in mainstream retrieval applications recently, because it maps the textual information into learnable representations and naturally alleviates the lexicon mismatch problems by learning the similarity traits of queries and passages through end-to-end contrastive learning.
 Dense retrieval encodes queries and passage collections as condensed low-dimension sentence representations with pre-trained language models (PLMs), and performs retrieval based on the similarity of representations with efficient search algorithms like maximum inner-product search (MIPS) \cite{Stephen2016MIPS}.
+Notably, there are continuous efforts \cite{Thibault2021splade,Thibault2021splade_v2,shen2023lexmae,yu2024corpus_specific_vocabularies} to adapt the PLMs to sparse retrieval.
+There are also extended studies about hybrid retrievals \cite{liu2023retromaev2, wu2023cotmaev2}, which combines both dense and sparse retrievals to bring superior retrieval performances.
+However, our work primarily focuses on dense retrieval pre-training and is orthogonal to these works.

 \paragraph{\textbf{Pre-training for Dense Retrieval.}} There are continuous efforts \cite{gao2021condenser, gao2022unsupervised, ren-etal-2021-rocketqav2, lu2022ernie_search} to improve the retrieval quality of sentence representations with specifically designed pre-training techniques, where masked auto-encoder (MAE) \cite{gao2021condenser, lu2021less, gao2022unsupervised, liu2022retromae, wu2023contextual, wang2022simlm, zhou2022master} has gained popularity to boost the initialization of PLMs for downstream retrieval tasks in recent years.
 Masked auto-encoder (MAE) pre-training seeks to compress the lexicon information of contextual texts into sentence representations through various auxiliary pre-training tasks and tailored bottlenecked architectures.
 It usually appends a shallow decoder to the PLM encoder and connects the encoder-decoder with merely a sentence representation.
 Through the process of MAE-style pre-training, the information of input texts is first condensed as sentence representations and then decoded in the appended decoder with auto-encoding \cite{gao2021condenser, gao2022unsupervised, liu2022retromae, wu2023contextual, zhou2022master}, auto-regression \cite{lu2021less} or enhanced decoding \cite{liu2022retromae}.
 Such an information encoding-decoding process brings sustainable supervision signals to the sentence representations and thus gives better initialization to the PLMs for downstream retrievals.